christophstrasen/LQR/docs/low_level_api.md

 ## Testing & Debugging Tips

 - Use `Log.supressBelow("error", function() ... end)` to mute join warnings during noisy test sections; restore afterwards.
-- The experiment scripts under `experiments/join_lua_events_*` provide runnable scenarios for retention windows and join types.
+- The experiment scripts under `experiments/join_lua_events_*` provide runnable scenarios for retention join windows and join types.
 - When debugging unexpected expirations, subscribe to the `expired` stream and log both `reason` and any relevant record fields (e.g., timestamps, TTLs).
 - If you see `"mergeSources must return an observable"`, ensure your custom merge returns an object with `.subscribe`.